-Our practice is completely dedicated to surgery of the eyelids and eyebrows.
+Our practice is completely dedicated to surgery of the eyelids, brows, and upper face.
 This focus allows us to provide our patients with the highest quality of care using the most advanced techniques.

 Selecting a Doctor